SCLW/Circuitry-Based-Sound/readme.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+The content of this documentation is licensed under the [Creative Commons Attribution 3.0 Unported license](https://creativecommons.org/licenses/by/3.0/ "CC BY 3.0"), software is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgment